Sphereon-SDK/vision-sdk/java8-okhttp-gson/docs/VisionApi.md

 Create a new vision job

-Create a new job for the vision operation
+Create a new job for the vision operation.

 ### Example
 ```java